RCHG/rchg.github.io/pages/about_overview.md

 ### Overview
 ---

-My daily research job is done with computers that I use for data analysis of experimental data and for modelling or simulation of physical processes.
-Therefore an important part of my background rely on an area usually named: **scientific computing**.
-Traditionaly, for a Physicist, this implied to know how to program with Fortran but not much more (maybe a basic understanding of Linux/Unix).
-Nowdays, the situation is different and scientific computing means a long list of tools and skills that a researcher have to know, but even more between all the utilities or methodologies she/he has to be able to choose the best possible tool for an specific problem.
-As a consequence several academic programs include a kind of formation that has been named **software carpentry**.
+My daily research job is done with computers, that I use for data analysis of experimental data, and for modelling/simulation of physical processes.
+Therefore an important part of my background and skills rely on an area usually named: **scientific computing**.
+Traditionaly, for a Physicist, this implied to know how to program with Fortran but not much more (maybe complemented with basic understanding of Linux/Unix).
+Nowdays, the situation is different and scientific computing means a long list of tools and skills that a researcher should know, but even more she/he has to be able to choose the best possible tool for an specific problem between a large set of utilities and methodologies.
+As a consequence several academic programs include a kind of formation unofficially named **software carpentry**.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }